-- Third and final reason is financial planning.
-During the course of your business’ life you may want to or already have considered capital investment.
+- The third and final reason is financial planning.
+During the course of your business’ life, you may want to or already have considered a capital investment.
 An attorney can provide you with assistance in this area as well.
 The structure and execution of financial dealing can be very complex.
 A manager or the owner will need to choose what avenue to pursue, debt or equity regarding the funding of relative costs, tax issues, and benefits.
 A lawyer with experience drafting investment agreements can be valuable when properly addressed in regards to the business.

 A lawyer typically becomes familiar with accounting and investment by actual experience, schooling, or both.
 There are several certificate programs attorneys can and do enroll in order to gain knowledge and experience in both accounting and financial planning.
 The most common “law” related or legal specified practice area for lawyers to obtain a certificate in accounting is Estate Planning.

 Estate planning is a set of legal, accounting, and financial services, usually directed toward investors, investment offices, business owners, and individuals with a high net worth.
 Some lawyers may have a certificate, Master’s, or LLM in Taxation regarding these areas of both business and investment.
 Estate planning as its core objective involves working with individuals to formulate and implement a tax planning and/or charitable contribution strategy.
 This helps the company or individual to realize their financial objectives.